IrfanAkram5/JavaScriptSorting/README.md

 * Add data-tag(s) and functionality for timestamps
 * Add functionality for `compareLocal()` so that alphabets other than English are catered for properly
 * Multi-column sort
-* Some initial CSS styling
+* Some initial CSS styling :white_check_mark:
 * Provide some sort of feedback that the sort is on-going.
-Important for very large tables.
+Important for very large tables. :white_check_mark:
 * Consider removing the onclick=funcname() in the HTML and just use a class or id attribute to identify tables that need sorting.

 ## Performance

 Internally, the function uses the `Array.prototype.sort()` method to sort the columns.
 This is very quick.
-I have tested with a table of 10( actually 11 now) columns with data similar to the below...
+The function with 11 columns similar to the below has been tested with .....

 | Case Sensitive Sort | Random Integers | Rand floats  | Pos Ints  | Scientific  | Scientific as full number      | Case InSensitive Sort | Currency         |  Accounting         | Currency dp comma |
 |---------------------|-----------------|--------------|-----------|-------------|--------------------------------|-----------------------|------------------|---------------------|-------------------|